Retirement Accounts

 Step 4: Fill Out the Application You can usually complete the application process online within a few minutes.
 You'll need to provide the information gathered in the previous step and make decisions about your account, such as naming beneficiaries.

 Step 5: Fund Your Roth IRA Once your account is open, you need to fund it.
 You can do this by transferring money from your bank account, rolling over funds from another retirement account, or setting up a direct deposit.
-Decide how much you want to contribute and remember that there are annual contribution limits set by the IRS.
+Decide how much you want to contribute, and remember that the IRS sets annual contribution limits.

 Step 6: Choose Your Investments With your Roth IRA funded, it's time to choose how to invest your money.
 Your options might include stocks, bonds, mutual funds, ETFs, and more.
 If you're unsure where to start, consider speaking with a financial advisor or choosing a target-date fund, which automatically adjusts your asset allocation as you approach retirement.